vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

   }
 end
 ```
+First two statements set up a `has_many` relationship between shelves and users (through shelves).
 You need to set up a scope that allows you to pull out books from a particular shelf.
 You'll use that scope within controllers in a minute.

 Finally, the `User` model.
 It's not huge.
 In fact, you are not even going to store the name and image attributes to the database.
 That will be available when the user logs in from Auth0.
 The only thing you'll store within `User` model is the email.